 SHAREit is an app that makes it possible to transfer files between different devices and users.

 Users only need creativity, because they have to come up with a nickname to use.
-They can upload a photograph from their device, or choose a standard illustration on the screen.
+They can upload a photograph from their device or choose a standard illustration on the screen.

-Logging in with a nickname has the advantage that users don’t have to fill in any personal information – which has the disadvantage that no data gets collected to stay in touch with users.
+Logging in with a nickname has the advantage that users don’t have to fill in any personal information — which in turn has the disadvantage that no data gets collected to stay in touch with users.